AMOGHSG1/Gaming_Dashboard/README.md

 # Data-_Visualisation-2
 Tableau ( Gaming Dashboard )

-Step 1 : i have downloaded the data from vg chart.
+Step 1 : I have downloaded the dataset from vg chart.

 step 2 : I cleaned the data in Tableau prep .